runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Clans subsist through hunting, scavenging, and gathering.
 The Hyena clans are found over a similar range to the lion tribes, although extending further north and west, into the more temeperate regions near the Free cities.
 They make little use of weapons, relying mostly on their powerful jaws when hunting, but will construct pit traps, sinkholes, and hobbles which they drive prey towards.
 They also set more passive traps, such as snares.
-While hyenid 'fae will not hunt other sapient peoples, they have no issue scavenging the corpse of someone who is already dead.
+While hyenid 'fae will not hunt other sapient peoples, they put great importance on not wasting anything, and they have no issue scavenging the corpse of someone who is already dead.
 Certain clans also practice a form of ritualized cannabalism.

 Some hyena 'fae practice magic, most often focusing on earth-shaping, psychometry, and/or necromancy.